 HMD Global announced the Nokia 8 Sirocco and Nokia 7 Plus at MWC 2018 in February and released in April 2018.
-The flagships came with Android 8.0 Oreo out of the box and the next major update for these devices is Android 9.0 P.
+The flagships came with Android 8.0 Oreo out of the box and the next major update for these devices is Android 9 Pie.

 Previously, the Nokia 8 Sirocco and 7 Plus devices joined the Android Enterprise Program, so will receive atleast two major Android updates, Android P and Q. At the I/O 2018, Google announced that along with Google Pixel lineup, Nokia 7 Plus is also included in the Android P Beta program.
 So the opted Nokia 7 Plus users started receiving the Android P beta build since the launch of Beta.

 Albeit, the beta is available for Nokia 7 Plus, it isn’t recommended for daily usage and the flashing of Beta is also a tedious process.
-So users have to wait till the official rollout of Android P through OTA to enjoy the new features of Android 9.0 P.
+So users have to wait till the official rollout of the Android Pie update through OTA to enjoy the new features of Android 9 Pie.

-According to the roadmap released by Google earlier, the final build of Android P will come in Q3 of 2018.
-Most likely in mid or late-August, the Search Giant will pushout the final build of Android 9.0.
-Because of the Project Treble of Oreo implemented in Nokia flagships, future updates will be delivered quickly and also much easier for the manufacturer.
-So probably in September 2018, the Nokia 8 Sirocco flagship and Nokia 7 Plus devices will start receiving the upcoming android update.
+Because of the Project Treble of Oreo implemented in Nokia flagships, future updates will be delivered quickly and also much easier for the manufacturer and also carriers.
+So most likely in mid or late September 2018, the Nokia 8 Sirocco flagship and Nokia 7 Plus devices will start receiving the upcoming android update.
 The confirmed rollout dates will be posted here, as soon as HMD Global announces them.

 The key features in first developer preview, which was released in March, include Call recording Notification, Improvements to Picture in Picture mode, Screenshot button and markup editor, Indoor Navigation using Wi-Fi RTT and new Volume slider.